Dallas Police & Fire Pension System

 What This Means for You

-Dallas Police & Fire Pension System is significantly underfunded at 43%, with $3.5B in unfunded liabilities affecting 10,544 participants.
+Dallas Police & Fire Pension System is significantly underfunded at 45%, with $2.9B in unfunded liabilities affecting 11,200 participants.
 Plans at this funding level face difficult choices: raising contributions substantially, reducing future benefit accruals, or in extreme cases, applying for benefit suspensions.
-The PBGC has flagged this plan as critical status.
 Public plans cannot declare bankruptcy, but severe underfunding may lead to reduced cost-of-living adjustments or increased employee contributions.
 If you are a participant, it is important to understand your options and consider diversifying your retirement income sources.

 Year-by-Year Funding